cloudfoundry-attic/cf-release/on-tls-certificates.md

 #### Blobstore (if you're deploying your own)
 Generate the certs and keys:
 ```
-./scripts/generate-blobstore-certs
+./scripts/generate-blobstore-certs [--with-ca]
 ```

-The script generates a CA and a certificate for the WebDAV blobstore.
+The script generates a CA (if the parameter `--with-ca` is given) and a certificate for the WebDAV blobstore.

 | Script Output | Properties |
 | ------------- | ---------- |